Golden Eagle - Caspian Odyssey

 Leaving Yerevan our journey takes us to Lake Sevan, where we stop for lunch with stunning views.
 Along with Lake Van and Lake Urmia, Sevan was considered one of the three great lakes of the historical Armenian Kingdom, collectively referred to as the Seas of Armenia; it is the only one within the boundaries of today’s Republic of Armenia.

-After lunch we continue our way, by coach, to Armenian-Georgian border in Bagratashen driving through the spa town of Dilijan well known for its forest landscapes and medicinal mineral water before we make a coffee & brandy stop at Avan Dzoraget Hotel. nestled amongst the forest-covered hills and rocky slopes of the Caucasus Mountains.
+After lunch we continue our way, by coach, to Armenian-Georgian border in Bagratashen driving through the spa town of Dilijan well known for its forest landscapes and medicinal mineral water before we make a coffee & brandy stop at Avan Dzoraget Hotel, nestled amongst the forest-covered hills and rocky slopes of the Caucasus Mountains.
+This evening we arrive into the Georgian capital of Tbilisi, where we stay for the next three nights.

 Day 4 : Tbilisi

-Hemmed in by the Surami Range, the city of Tbilisi extends for 27 km along the banks of the River Kura.
+Hemmed in by the Surami Range, the city of Tbilisi extends for 27km along the banks of the River Kura.
 Despite the wars and fires which caused innumerable changes in the topography of Tbilisi, the old part of the city still retains much of its original layout, a spider’s web of narrow winding streets and alleyways.

 Historical sites we visit include the 13th century Metekhi church, a cross cupola church which forms part of the Royal Residential complex, and the 5th century Sioni Cathedral, the main church of Tbilisi.
 We will also visit the recently built Holy Trinity Cathedral, one of the largest Orthodox churches in the world, and take a walking tour of the old town and Rustaveli Avenue.
 Here we will see the Great Hall of the Georgian Philharmonia.
 Built in 1969-71, it has been acknowledged as one of the finest public buildings since the Second World War.
 Moreover, there will be the chance to see the treasures of the city housed in the Janashia Museum of Georgia.